 Wiretapping, however, is a class 6 felony offense in Colorado.
 Possible ramifications of conviction can include 12 – 18 months in the Colorado Department of Corrections and up to $100,000 in fines.

 Jefferson County Wiretapping and Eavesdropping Attorney

 Sometimes innocent people unknowingly commit criminal eavesdropping or wiretapping if they’re suspicious of a loved one’s behavior.
 A skeptical partner or parent can be charged with a misdemeanor or felony when their suspicion gets the best of them.
-Fortunately, the strategic defense attorneys at O’Malley and Sawyer, LLC have decades of experience with complex misdemeanor and felony allegations in Colorado.
+Fortunately, the strategic defense attorneys at Sawyer Legal Group, LLC have decades of experience with complex misdemeanor and felony allegations in Colorado.
 Contact our office for a free initial consultation where we will carefully analyze your unique situation and suggest next steps.